luis261/aztraphile/README.md

   - this is where your code gets executed
   - contains your application settings (environment variables)
   - contains a test slot that's configured to be an environment nearly identical to PROD
-    - it is also a target for automatic deployments (in particular: deployments resulting from the build validation policy that get's triggered on the creation of new PRs)
+    - it is also a target for automatic deployments (in particular: deployments resulting from the build validation policy that gets triggered on the creation of new PRs)
 - Application Insights
 - Key Vault (only created if ```createKeyVault``` is set to ```true``` in the config file)
   - can securely store confidential data (such as API credentials) in the form of secrets